lizardfs/documentation/source/man/mfschunkserver.cfg.5.rst

 MAX_READ_BEHIND_KB
-  try to fix out-of-order read requests; the value tells how much of skipped data to read if an offset of some read operation is greater than the offset where the previos operation finished (default is 0, i.e. don't read any skipped data; the value is aligned down to 64 KiB)
+  try to fix out-of-order read requests; the value tells how much of skipped data to read if an offset of some read operation is greater than the offset where the previous operation finished (default is 0, i.e. don't read any skipped data; the value is aligned down to 64 KiB)

 CREATE_NEW_CHUNKS_IN_MOOSEFS_FORMAT